The Lumineers: 2002–2009: Early years

 When Schultz and Fraites began collaborating, writing together and playing gigs around New York City, they did so under various names, including Free Beer, 6Cheek and Wesley Jeremiah.
 Fraites elaborated, "When Wes and I got together, our first band name was Free Beer.
 It wasn't serious at first.
 We were a crappy band doing (terrible) covers.
 But we slowly started getting away from covers and writing originals.
 We were doing everything: vanilla singer-songwriter stuff, hard rock, electronic music.
 There was no focus; it was a mad, random mess."
-According to Schultz, the band became The Lumineers after a band called Lumineers (a made up word) was supposed to play at a club in Jersey City the week after Schultz and Fraites played there.
+According to Schultz, the band became The Lumineers after a band called Lumineers (a made up word) were supposed to play at a club in Jersey City the week after Schultz and Fraites played there.
 The emcee mistakenly introduced Schultz and Fraites as The Lumineers, and the name stuck.

 The Lumineers struggled to find success in New York according to Schultz, who said, "I was living in Brooklyn and working three jobs just to pay the rent," adding, "it was really infuriating to move to a city that would help us grow musically but then never have any time to work on music.
 So I decided to do something about it."
 In 2009, after considering relocating to London, Philadelphia and Boston, Fraites and Schultz, in their "ignorance and naïveté", moved to Denver, Colorado, and joined the open mic scene.
-During this time they had a former member, Jason "Jay" Van Dyke play with them rarely.
+Before the move, while the band was still called Wesley Jeremiah, they had a former member, Jason "Jay" Van Dyke play with them rarely.
 Van Dyke sued The Lumineers around 2008, claiming that Schultz and Fraites didn't give him the proper credit he deserved.
 Later Schultz and Fraites acknowledged Van Dyke, and admitted that they performed for a short period of time.
 Van Dyke claims that he co-wrote nine songs with Schultz and Fraites.
+The parties settled the lawsuit in 2017, with the terms of the settlement confidential.